HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Technical Approach

-We focus here on humans as active sensors.
+This work focuses on human operators represented as active sensors.
 This requires an explicit dependency on actions to be included in the observation model, as well as additional actions which trigger this dependency.
-Just as POMDP observations can be typically modeled as $o \sim p(o|s), o \in \Omega$, human responses to robotic queries $a \in \mathcal{A}_{q}$ can be modeled as $o_{h} \sim p(o_{h}|s,a_{q}), \ a_{q} \in \mathcal{A}_{q}, \ o_{h} \in \Omega_{h}$.
+Just as POMDP observations $o \in \Omega$ can be typically modeled as $o \sim p(o|s)$, human responses to robotic queries $a \in \mathcal{A}_{q}$ can be modeled as $o_{h} \sim p(o_{h}|s,a_{q}), \ a_{q} \in \mathcal{A}_{q}, \ o_{h} \in \Omega_{h}$.
 These additional query actions can be introduced into $\mathcal{A}$ in one of two ways.
-Casting them as exclusive options, where either movement or a query can be pursued but not both, minimally expands the action space to the sum of queries and movements, $\mathcal{A} = \mathcal{A}_{m} + \mathcal{A}_{q}$.
+Casting them as exclusive options, where either movement or a query can be pursued but not both, minimally expands the action space to the union of queries and movements, $\mathcal{A} = \mathcal{A}_{m} \cup \mathcal{A}_{q}$.
 But this can be limiting in situations which benefit from rapid information gathering about models and states together.
-Instead, we cast the queries as inclusive actions, in which every time step permits any combination of movement and query, $\mathcal{A} = \mathcal{A}_{m} \times \mathcal{A}_{q}$.
+Instead, queries are cast as inclusive actions, in which every time step permits any combination of movement and query, $\mathcal{A} = \mathcal{A}_{m} \times \mathcal{A}_{q}$.
 This can drastically increase the size of the action space, but allows rapid information gathering.
+A similar technique was successfully applied by \cite{burks2019collaborative} for the more limited static semantic codebook case.

-The robot's on-board sensor produces a single categorical observation per time step $o_{r}$ , which must be fused with $o_h$.
+The robot's on-board sensor produces a single categorical observation per time step $o_{r}$, which must be fused with $o_h$.
 We assume the robot's sensor is independent of the human observations given the state such that,

-Fig. \ref{fig:graphicalModels} summarizes the probabilistic dependencies for the POMDPs describing the Fig. \ref{fig:bothAnnotated} search problems.
+Fig. \ref{fig:graphicalModels} summarizes the probabilistic dependencies for the POMDPs describing the motivating search problem in Fig. \ref{fig:bothAnnotated}.
 While all observations are state dependent, some now depend on actions chosen by the policy.
 Also, query actions have no effect on the state, and are pure information gathering actions.
 In these new POMDPs, a combined action might be ``Move to North, and Ask human if target South of Lake", which may return a combined observation of ``Target is Far from me, and human says target is not South of Lake".
 So in this case $a=\{North, South/Lake\}$, and $o=\{Far,No\}$.